jordandouglas/LowESS/README.md

 5. Anything else?

 ## Challenge 2: Model

 **Objective:** Create a BEAST 2 XML file using any of the models available in any released BEAST 2 package available in beauti, such that the ESS is as small as possible when run on `benchmark.fasta`.

+Rules:
+1. Set the chain length to 10 million states and log every 10,000 states.
-You must use this dataset (`benchmark.fasta`) and only this dataset.
-You cannot upload the dataset many times and use it in different partitions.
-You also cannot change any of the operators or operator weights, and you cannot edit the XML file by hand.
-Set the chain length to 10 million states.
-Please ensure that the MCMC finishes in under 2 hours.
+2. The dataset in `benchmark.fasta`, and only this dataset, may be used.
+It must be used as a nucleotide alignment (not as amino acid), however tip date or location data may be included.
+Do not upload the dataset many times and use it in different partitions.
+3. Do not change any of the operators or operator weights, or edit the XML file by hand.
+4. The MCMC chain must finish in under 20 minutes, so the time per million samples should be less than 2 minutes (2min/Msamples printed on the screen output)

 Let's see which model is the slowest!